 # HDFC Index Fund Sensex Plan-Direct-Growth

-Last year, I recommended two Nifty Next 50 Index Funds.
+Last time, I recommended two Nifty Next 50 Index Funds.
 This year also, I am retaining the same funds for my recommendations in Mid Cap Funds.
-In my latest article Nifty Next 50 Vs Nifty Midcap 150 – Which is best?, I have given the reasons why Nifty Next 50 should be your better alternative than the Nifty Mid Cap.
+In my article Nifty Next 50 Vs Nifty Midcap 150 – Which is best?, I have given the reasons why the Nifty Next 50 should be your better alternative than the Nifty Mid Cap.

 Nifty Next 50 is actually an essence of both large-cap and mid-cap.
 Because of this, it acts with the same volatility as mid-cap.
 Hence, I am suggesting Nifty Next 50 as my mid-cap fund than particular Mid Cap Active or Index Funds.

 I am continuing last year’s choices:-

 # ICICI Pru Nifty Next 50 Index Fund-Direct-Growth